facebookincubator/dynolog/dynolog/docs/pytorch_profiler.md

 ## On-demand tracing locally

 ### Spin up dynolog
-On a local machine you can run dynolog and use the cmd line tool to trace your application.
+On a local machine you can run dynolog and use the command line tool to trace your application.
-To run dynolog run the following in a new terminal window or [use a package manager](../scripts/README.md).
+To run dynolog execute the following in a new terminal window or [use a package manager](../scripts/README.md).
 ```bash
 ./build/dynolog/src/dynolog --enable_ipc_monitor
 ```